 With this unit, the primary plug is connected to the output of the UPS, the secondary plug is connected to the commercial power source.
 If the UPS fails, the load is automatically transferred to the commercial power.
 Typically, the commercial power is also backup up with a generator.
 The secondary plug can also be connected to a second UPS.
 In theory, having two UPSs connected in parallel via an Automatic Transfer Switch would increase the Mean Time Between Failure (MTBF) by 50%.

-The Eaton products come with a variety of options, including basic network monitoring, advanced network monitoring, switching and management.
+The Eaton products come with a variety of options, including basic network monitoring, advanced network monitoring, switching, and management.
 Those features are available via Ethernet or serial data port.

-Multiple layers of redundancy is the best method to avoid those late night, weekend or holiday phone calls.
+Multiple layers of redundancy is the best method to avoid those late-night, weekend, or holiday phone calls.

 Never a good mix, unfortunately, it usually turns out bad for the mice and sometimes the equipment.
-This is a Onan GGMA 20 KW propane generator installed in a rural area, not that the location matters that much.
+This is an Onan GGMA 20 KW propane generator installed in a rural area, not that the location matters that much.
 Mice will find what they perceive as a safe secure spot to hold up for the winter.

 Unfortunately, the mice decided that the generator cooling fan was a good place to make a nest.
 It probably was until the generator started, then the mice had a quick lesson in centripetal force.

-The mice are generally a nuisance, getting into ATU’s, transmitters, electrical panels, spare parts boxes, etc. Once in place, they begin to bread and reproduce.
+The mice are generally a nuisance, getting into ATU’s, transmitters, electrical panels, spare parts boxes, etc. Once in place, they begin to breed and reproduce.
 The gestational period for a mouse is 21 days, which means populations rapidly increase creating further problems.
-If left alone, mice will chew through electrical insulation, control wires, cardboard boxes, packing material and so on.
+If left alone, mice will chew through electrical insulation, control wires, cardboard boxes, packing material, and so on.
 They tend to carry diseases like hantavirus and bubonic plague.